WICG/aom/explainer.md

-We have chosen the name `AccessibleNode` for the class representing one node in the accessibility tree as exposed by the Accessibility Object Model, and `accessibleNode` as the method to access the accessible node from a DOM element.
+We have chosen the name `AccessibleNode` for the class representing one node in the accessibility tree as exposed by the Accessibility Object Model, and `accessibleNode` as the accessor for the accessible node from a DOM element.

 In choosing this name, we have tried to pick a balance between brevity, clarity, and generality.

-* Brevity: The name should be as short as possible, but without using contractions, abbreviations, or acronyms.
+* Brevity: The name should be as short as possible.
-* Clarity: The name should be as clear as possible - web developers should be able to guess its purpose if they encounter it while inspecting a DOM element.
+* Clarity: The name should reflect the function of the API, without using opaque abbreviations or contractions - the purpose of the property on Element should be possible to guess if a developer encounters it while debugging.
 * Generality: The name should not be too narrow and limit the scope of the spec.

 Below we've collected all of the serious names that have been proposed and a concise summary of the pros and cons of each.